SiliconLabs/bluetooth_mesh_stack_features/provisioning/embedded_provisioner/README.md

   - When everything is configured, build and flash the project
   - Flash the other board with ```Bluetooth Mesh - SoC Empty``` example project
   - Via the terminal, you can see when the Provisioner device noticed the Unprovisioned Beacon.
-Now, by pressing ```Button 1``` on the Provisioner device, you can provision the newley noticed device into your network.
+Now, by pressing ```Button 1``` on the Provisioner device, you can provision the newly noticed device into your network.
 If the provisioning is successful, the Provisioner will extract the DCD informations from the new Node.

   <img src="images/dcd_infos.png">